nasa/fprime/docs/UsersGuide/dev/xml-specification.md

 type where it is defined.
 For example, `SwitchStatus` is available in a C++ source file only if that file includes the serializable type `S`.
-You cannot use `SwitchStatus` directly in a telemetry channel or event argument.
+While you can use `S` in a port argument, telemetry channel, or event argument, you cannot use `SwitchStatus` directly in those places.

 To define an enumeration that is more generally usable, you can specify an enumeration *E* as a separate XML type.
 Then you can do the following:

-1. Generate a C++ representation of *E* that can be included in C++ files and used on its own.
+1. Generate a C++ representation of *E* that you can include in C++ files and use on its own.

-2. Use the XML representation of *E* in Serializable XML types, in Array XML types, in port arguments, in telemetry channels, and in events arguments.
+2. Use the XML representation of *E* in Serializable XML types, in Array XML types, in port arguments, in telemetry channels, and in event arguments.

 As an example, you can create a file `SwitchStatusEnumAi.xml` that specifies an XML enumeration type `SwitchStatus`